MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 1. We retrieve the data from the `FIRDataSnapshot` using the `value` property.
 We unwrap and check that the type is what we're expecting it to be, in this case a dictionary.
 2. We print the contents of the dictionary using the convenient `debugDescription` property.

 Following the previous steps, we've successfully read the current user's data from our database.
-Let's use this knowledge to create a solution for managing new and existing users.
+This was a helpful example.
+Let's translate our new knowledge into a solution for managing new and existing users.

 # Managing User Accounts